krishaamer/green-filter-research/research/literature/design.md

 -   Tracking blood sugar with app and patches

--   “urban metabolism” (Shi et al. 2021; Claire Moran 2018), city in-out flows accounting method
+-   “urban metabolism” (Claire Moran, 2018; Shi et al., 2021), city in-out flows accounting method

 -   The urban environment has an influence on health.
 Delclòs-Alió et al. (2022) discusses walking in Latin American cities.
 Walking is the most sustainable method or transport but requires the availability of city infrastructure, such as sidewalks, which many cities still lack.

 -   Tsai et al. (2019)

--   Burger, White, and Yearworth (2019)
+-   Burger, White and Yearworth (2019)

 -   Aromatario et al. (2019) behavior changes